conan-io/conan-center-index/docs/faqs.md

             self.requires("intel-mkl/2021")
 ```

-therefore, if consumers activate the option explicitly (`with_intel_mkl=True`), Conan will fail because of the unknown reference.
+If consumers activate the option explicitly (`with_intel_mkl=True`), Conan will fail because of the unknown reference.

 Consumers may use an [override](https://docs.conan.io/en/latest/using_packages/conanfile_txt.html#overriding-requirements) facility in order to use their own private references for Intel MKL, IPP or DNN libraries.